-- We evaluated the reasonableness of the growth rates used in management's cash flow forecasts by considering each of the CGU's historical revenue, industry growth, current customers, and the potential impact from the continued COVID 19 pandemic. - We involved our valuation professionals with specialized skills and knowledge, who assisted in evaluating the appropriateness of the impairment valuation models and in particular, the discount rates used in the impairment assessment and specifically, evaluated the methodology of the discount rates used by management and compared the discount rates used by management against discount rate ranges that were independently developed using publicly available market data for comparable companies.
+- We evaluated management's ability to accurately project future cash flows from operations by comparing the Group's historical forecasts to actual results. - We evaluated the reasonableness of the inputs used in management's cash flow forecasts by considering each of the CGU's historical revenue and results, industry growth, current customers, and the Group's backlog. - We performed sensitivity analyses to evaluate changes in the recoverable amount of the CGU that would result from changes in the assumptions. - We involved our valuation professionals with specialized skills and knowledge, who assisted in evaluating the appropriateness of the impairment valuation models and in particular, the discount rates used in the impairment assessment and specifically, evaluated the methodology employed by management in the determination of the discount rates used by management and compared the discount rates used by management against discount rate ranges that were independently developed using publicly available market data for comparable companies.